 If you’ve got an extensive mobile data plan, your strength does not worry too much about how much data does Netflix use.
 However, if you need to limit your internet bandwidth or the number of gigabytes you practice, your data usage is essential.
 Because Netflix uses more data than YouTube if we are watching anything on Netflix.

 Downloading the content won’t conserve data usage, either.
 These are worst-case scenario figures, though.
-In reality, the content that you stream could use a lot fewer data.
+In reality, the content that you stream could use a lot less data.
 It all comes down to how long the material is, the standard frame rate, the color depth, and whether HDR is being used.

 Although it can depend on whether or not you’re following your TV show or movie in HD or 4K, here are the crucial numbers you require to know.
 Watching TV shows or films on Netflix uses about 1 GB of data per hour for each current standard definition video, and up to 3 GB per hour for each HD video stream.
 Downloading and streaming spend a similar amount of data.